FirebaseExtended/custom-auth-samples/kakao/README.md

 You can run it locally by running `npm install && node app.js` in a console.

 Then update your Android app with the address of your local machine:
- * Android: In `configs.xml`, replace the placeholder text with your local server domain.
+ * Android: In `configs.xml`, replace the placeholder text for 'validation_server_domain' with your local server domain.

 As your Android sample app will access the server from a real device or a simulator, make sure that you use the network address of your local server, not `http://localhost:8080`.